SMUsamaShah/SMUsamaShah.github.io/content/blog/text_to_diagram_tools.md

 ---

 A comprehensive list of various text to diagram tools which you can use directly from your web-browser.
+Ordered roughly by recency and similarity.

 1. **D2** https://play.d2lang.com/
 all
 1. **Pikchr** https://pikchr.org/home/pikchrshow
 all
 1. **Diagon** https://arthursonzogni.com/Diagon
-markdown-to-ascii
+text-to-ascii, sequence, tree, table, syntax, flow, graph, frame
 Source: https://github.com/ArthurSonzogni/Diagon
 1. **Typograms** https://code.sgo.to/typograms/
 markdown, ascii-to-all